 The short explanation below is based on PCR.
-The position under PCSR is the same unless otherwise stated11.
+The position under PCSR is the same unless otherwise stated.12

-Paragraph 1 (a)-(n) of Regulation 57 PCR provide the general rules regarding the exclusions of economic operators during a regulated procedure, referring to convictions of certain offences in UK national law as sources of mandatory exclusions.
+Paragraph 1 (a)-(n) of Regulation 57 PCR provide the general rules regarding the exclusions of economic operators during a regulated procedure, referring to convictions of certain offenses in UK national law as sources of mandatory exclusions.
 These comprise bribery, corruption, conspiracy, money laundering, terrorism, drug trafficking, human trafficking and modern slavery.
-In addition to these offences, Regulation 57 paragraphs (3) to (5) also relate to the non-payment of taxes and social security contributions which can lead to either a mandatory or discretionary exclusion depending on the nature of the breach.

-PCSR also makes reference to any act prohibited under the Employment Relations Act 1999 (Blacklists) Regulation 2010 as a source of mandatory exclusion.
-Discretionary exclusions are set out in Regulation 57(8).
+In addition to these offences, paragraphs 3 to 5 also relate to the non-payment of taxes and social security contributions which can lead to either a mandatory or discretionary exclusion depending on the nature of the breach.
+Unlike the PCR, the PCSR also makes reference to any act prohibited under the Employment Relations Act 1999 (Blacklists) Regulation 2010 as a source of mandatory exclusion.
+Discretionary exclusions are set out in Regulation 57(8) PCR.

-Where any of the mandatory or discretionary exclusion grounds apply to an economic operator, it may use the self-cleaning mechanism under Regulation 57(13)-(17)) of PCR to demonstrate its reliability notwithstanding the existence of a ground for exclusion.
-The effect of these provisions is that an economic operator in a relevant exclusion situation will not be precluded from participating in the procurement process if it can demonstrate that it has implemented effective measures to remedy the consequences of any criminal offenses or misconduct.
+Where any of the mandatory or discretionary exclusion grounds apply to an economic operator, it may use the self-cleaning mechanism under Regulation 57(13)-(17) of PCR to demonstrate its reliability.
+These provisions explain that an economic operator in a relevant exclusion situation will not be precluded from participating in the procurement process if it can demonstrate that it has implemented effective measures to remedy the consequences of any criminal offenses or misconduct.